What Breasts Look Like After Pregnancy

 Because we women really need to talk about it

-My breasts have become so droopy, they look like cow teats or deflated water balloons—or as I’ve recently learned from the urban dictionary, two rocks in socks.
-The lack of bounce makes it challenging to wear a bra in the morning; I’ve to scoop them up and secure in place with a wired undergarment but even with a wire they can’t stay put.
-You think: I could’ve exercised more, tried more creams that promise to lift better and faster to prevent such tragedy.
-And I did; I signed up for prenatal yoga classes and massages, slathered all kinds of balms, creams and serums that guarantee firmer skin but, alas, not a single one worked.
+My breasts have become so droopy, they look like deflated water balloons—or as I’ve learned from the urban dictionary, two rocks in socks.
+The lack of bounce makes it challenging to wear a bra in the morning; I’ve to scoop them up and secure in place with a wired undergarment but even with a wire they can’t stay put (update: pad-free sports bras are the answer!).
+Sure, I could’ve exercised more, tried more creams that promise to lift better and faster.
+And I did; I signed up for prenatal yoga classes and massages, slathered all kinds of balms, creams and serums that guarantee firmer skin but, not a single one worked.

 Three months into pregnancy and my body had stayed the same: breasts still a perky B cup, skin free of stretch marks.
 But soon as I hit my fifth or sixth month, my bump started to show with 36C twins to boot and thighs thick AF.
 On my eighth month, my breasts grew to a 38C and my body expanded in ways I could never have imagined (pre-baby weight plus 40lbs, give or take).
 Meanwhile the lower half of my body experienced edema or swelling that from a size 6, my feet literally ballooned to a 9.

-But when I do look at my happy, healthy 4-year-old and gaze upon his big, brown eyes, I’m reminded to be a little kinder to myself and the body that once carried and brought another human being into this world.
+But when I do look at my happy, healthy now 5-year-old, I’m reminded to be a little kinder to myself and the body that once carried and brought another human being into this world.

 Besides, there’s always breast lift surgery to consider for when they droop further to the ground.